WiFi Syncing FAQ

 If you turn on the “Delete Abandoned” option, then any songs that are not a part of a selected playlist will be automatically removed during your next sync to save space for the songs that are in your selected playlists.
 To turn this option on, go to Tools -> Settings -> WiFi Sync and check the box next to “Delete Abandoned”.

-Play counts don’t seem to be syncing.
-Any advice?
+Play-counts don’t seem to be syncing?

-Here are the basic steps for getting play counts to work properly:
+Here are the basic steps for getting play-counts to work properly:

-My ratings don’t seem to be syncing.
-Any advice?
+My ratings don’t seem to be syncing?

 Here is some advice for getting ratings to sync properly:

-2. Which music player are you rating your music with?
+• Which music player are you rating your music with?
 Both Rocket Music Player and PlayerPro support ratings integration with iSyncr, but for other music players you’ll need to use our “Music Ratings” widget on a home screen.
 Just long-press an empty spot on your home screen and choose “Music Ratings” under widgets.
 Configure this with your favorite music player and use it to rate your songs on your Android.

 I’ve got some songs on my Android which I want to sync to my Mac or PC.
 How do I do this?